-- 27.9.
-In applying judgement the DSL will consider if: - 27.9.1. there is a significant age difference between the sender/receiver; - 27.9.2. there is any coercion or encouragement beyond the sender/receiver; - 27.9.3. the imagery was shared and received with the knowledge of the child in the imagery; - 27.9.4. the child is more vulnerable than usual i.e. at risk; - 27.9.5. there is a significant impact on the children involved; - 27.9.6. the image is of a severe or extreme nature; - 27.9.7. the child involved understands consent; - 27.9.8. the situation is isolated or if the image been more widely distributed; - 27.9.9. there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - 27.9.10. the children have been involved in incidents relating to youth produced imagery before. - 27.10.
-If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.
-Otherwise, the situation will be managed within the school. - 27.11.
-The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.
+- 27.15 In applying judgement the DSL will consider if: - 27.15.1 there is a significant age difference between the sender/receiver; - 27.15.2 there is any coercion or encouragement beyond the sender/receiver; - 27.15.3 the imagery was shared and received with the knowledge of the child in the imagery; - 27.15.4 the child is more vulnerable than usual i.e. at risk; - 27.15.5 there is a significant impact on the children involved; - 27.15.6 the image is of a severe or extreme nature; - 27.15.7 the child involved understands consent; - 27.15.8 the situation is isolated or if the image been more widely distributed; - 27.15.9 there other circumstances relating to either the sender or recipient that may add cause for concern i.e. difficult home circumstances; - 27.15.10 the children have been involved in incidents relating to youth produced imagery before. - 27.16 If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.
+Otherwise, the situation will be managed within the school. - 27.17 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures. - 27.18 'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is now a criminal offence and will be treated as such by all staff at XXX school.
+Any report of upskirting will be taken seriously and dealt with using the same processes as those described around dealing with peer on peer abuse.

-28. Physical Intervention
+28 Physical Intervention

-- 28.1.
-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 28.2.
-Such events should be recorded and signed by a witness. - 28.3.
-Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options technique. - 28.4.
-We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 28.5.
-We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary. xiii
+- 28.7 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person. - 28.8 Such events should be recorded and signed by a witness. - 28.9 Staff who are likely to need to use physical intervention will be appropriately trained in the Positive Options technique. - 28.10 We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - 28.11 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary. xiii

-29. Confidentiality and sharing information
+29 Confidentiality and information sharing